jgrouleau/openphone-insight-squad/b-market-need.md

 <h2>The Growing Volume of Communication Data</h2>
 <p>
   The sheer volume of daily business communications is immense and constantly growing.
-This data holds valuable clues about customer behavior, preferences, and pain points.
+This data holds valuable clues about customer behaviour, preferences, and pain points.
 However, for most businesses, this remains a largely unmined resource.
+OpenPhone is already well-positioned to provide analytics on this growing volume, but there are opportunities for deeper analytics.
 </p>

 <h2>Customer Demand for Actionable Insights</h2>
 <p>
-  Businesses are increasingly seeking data-driven strategies to improve customer engagement, optimize operations, and drive sales.
+  With so much data at their fingertips, businesses are increasingly seeking data-driven strategies to improve customer engagement, optimize operations, and drive sales.
 They need tools that can transform raw data into actionable insights, allowing them to make smarter decisions, faster.
 </p>

 <h2>OpenPhone's Opportunity to Differentiate</h2>
 <p>
   By natively integrating customer-centric insight tools, OpenPhone can go beyond providing a superior communication platform.
 We can become a partner in helping our customers truly understand their interactions, giving them a competitive edge.
 This move aligns perfectly with OpenPhone's mission to help people communicate better and be more productive.
 </p>